FerretDB/FerretDB/website/docs/diff.md

    * update operations producing `Infinity`, `-Infinity`, or `NaN` are not supported.
 8. Database and collection names restrictions:
    * name cannot start with the reserved prefix `_ferretdb_`;
-   * database name must not include non-latin letters, spaces, dots, dollars;
+   * database name must not include non-latin letters, spaces, dots;
    * collection name must be valid UTF-8 characters;
    * database name must not start with a number;
    * database name cannot contain capital letters;